mca91/ITEWR_DC_Course/chapter2.md

 $$ \widehat{TestScore} = 640.3 - 4.93 \times CS, R^2 = 0.11, SER= 8.7 $$

+*** =instructions
-<i>Last year a classroom had 21 students, and this year it has 24 students.
-What is the regression's prediction for the change in the classrom average test score?</i>
+Last year a classroom had 21 students, and this year it has 24 students.
+What is the regression's prediction for the change in the classrom average test score?

 *** =hint